-Grammy 2017: Adele Splits ‘Album Of The Year’ Grammy Award With Beyonce
+Grammys 2017: Adele Splits Album Of The Year Grammy Award With Beyonce

 — mo (@1_mo_please) February 13, 2017

-Wearing a sparkling gold Egyptian outfit matched with an intricately detailed headdress, Beyonce shook the Grammy 2017 when she performed “Love Drought” and “Sandcastles.”
-She fearlessly conducted stunts that no pregnant woman have dared do and gained both praise and criticism for it.
+Wearing a sparkling gold Egyptian outfit matched with an intricately detailed headdress, Beyonce shook the Grammys 2017 when she performed “Love Drought” and “Sandcastles.”
+She fearlessly conducted stunts that no pregnant woman would have dared do and gained both praise and criticism for it.

 Beyoncé gave zero F***s about ththe chair #Beyonce #grammy2017 #grammy